 The court will serve the defendant with a duplicate copy of the complaint and a summons for a specific court date.
+With regard to service of documents from the court, by May 2026, it will become possible to record the documents to be served on the court's server, make them available for the recipient to view and download, and notify the recipient via their registered contact information (such as email address) (Article 109-2 of the amended CCP).
 The defendant must file an answer by the deadline stated in the summons.
 There is no uniform rule as to whether an answer must be filed within a certain number of days after service of the complaint; however, a date that is no later than one week before the first court hearing date is commonly designated by the court.
 The defendant may also file a counterclaim relating to the plaintiff's claim or relating to the means chosen by the defendant to defend against that claim (Article 146(1) of the CCP).
 A counterclaim may be filed while the main action is pending before the fact-finding court and until the conclusion of the oral arguments in the main action.
 Thereafter, although it depends on the case, a court hearing is scheduled about once a month (sometimes once every two or three months in complex or large-scale cases), and both parties submit briefs in accordance with the progress of the litigation.
 There is no limit on the number of briefs that may be submitted or the number of pages, and the court specifies the deadlines for submissions on a case-by-case basis.
+By May 2026, it will become possible to file an answer and briefs to the court online (Article 132-10 of the amended CCP).